janjonck/dbt-ae-certification-notes/CP1-BuildAFoundation/SourceProperties.md

 # Source Properties

+All content is based on: [dbt docs (source properties)](https://docs.getdbt.com/reference/source-properties)

 ## Overview

 Source properties can be declared in any ```properties.yml``` file in your ```models/``` directory (as defined by the model-paths config).
 Source properties are "special properties" in that you can't configure them in the ```dbt_project.yml``` file or using config() blocks.
 Refer to Configs and properties for more info.